olavea/Rubys-TimeShip/content/treasure-negotiation-of-loot/index.md

 author: "@OlaHolstVea"
 date: 2024-01-08
 ---
-## Not sure how to get a pay raise?
+## Not sure When you'll get a pay raise?

 Your pay is stuck – You feel your boss is blind to your increasing benefit to your team.

+## Imagine Knowing exactly how to get your pay raise?

 ## Imagine Knowing exactly how to sell your boss on a pay raise?